texstudio-org/texstudio/utilities/manual/source/background.md

 performing highlighting or completion.

 The option `Editor -> cache included files` lets txs store important information about opened files on the disk.
 If the files are reopened, it uses the cached information to speed-up loading.
-Only if a file is explicitely opened in a tab, txs loads the complete file from disk.
+Only if a file is explicitly opened in a tab, txs loads the complete file from disk.
+In cached files, txs does not search, e.g. with find usages or find in project.
+The preview for labels does not work if the label is defined in a cached file.
+If that functionality is important for you, deactivate caching or load explicitly the files when needed.

 ## Overview of TeXstudio command-line options